civican/legisinfo/44-1/bills/C-18/bill_text.md

 ### Section 36

-The Commission may, at the request of an arbitration panel, provide administrative and technical assistance to the panel.
+The Commission may, at the request of an arbitration panel, provide administrative and technical assistance to the panel **and may, on any terms that the Commission considers necessary, disclose to the panel any confidential information in the Commission's possession that, in the Commission's opinion, is necessary for a balanced and informed decision-making process, on the condition that the Commission ensures that the arbitration panel or each individual arbitrator that presides over the final offer arbitration, do not further disclose any such confidential information and under any further terms that the Commission considers necessary**.

 ### Section 37